amymor/Forget-log/README.md

 # Forget-log
-a batch script to disable almost all logger
+a batch script to disable almost all loggers